 - Wash and soak urad dal for at least 2 hours.
 Drain and place in a food processor.
 Process until dal becomes a fine paste adding just a tablespoon of water if necessary.
 Remove and place dal paste into a large bowl.

-- Heat oil in a deep pan.
+- Heat vegetable oil in a deep pan.
 Wet your hands.
 Place a rounded tablespoon of dal mixture on your palm.
 Shape into a disk about 3 inches (7.5cm) in diameter.
 Make a hole in the center with your finger.

 - Gently slide into hot oil and fry turning once, until golden brown.
 This should take about 3 minutes.
 Depending on the size of your pan, you may have to fry in 2 or 3 batches.
 Remove and drain in paper towels.
 Repeat until all dal mixture is used up.

 - Serve warm or at room temperature on its own or with coconut chutney.

 You can still enjoy tea when on a picnic.
 Just bring a flask of hot water and a few teabags.